 In recent years, Americans have come to view Russia under Vladimir Putin with growing alarm.
 Phrases like “the new Cold War” and “the return of the Soviet Union” have been cropping up in the press and social media.
 And recent revelations about Russian hacking of elections in the United States and Western Europe have exacerbated the fears.
 And that, in large part, is the consequence of the reality that we Americans know precious little about modern Russia and the Russian oligarchy.

-To gain perspective on the reality behind the conventional wisdom, I recommend the following seven nonfiction books.
-You might gain additional perspective from the seven novels listed farther below.
+To gain perspective on the reality behind the conventional wisdom, I recommend the following eight nonfiction books.
+You might gain additional perspective from the eight novels listed farther below.
 Each title is linked to my review, the headline of which appears within parentheses.
 Within each of the two groups, the books are listed in alphabetical order by the authors’ last names.

 A History of Future Cities by Daniel Brook (Urbanization, globalization and the future of humanity)